dell/SANdbox/Centralized Discovery Controller (CDC)/README.md

 ## SmartFabric Storage Software (SFSS)
 SFSS is Dell's implementation of a CDC and is available for you to download and use for a limited time for trial purposes.

+## Other CDC implmentations
-Other CDC implmentations may eventually be made available here as well.
+Other CDC implementations will be provided as they become available.